-The Trustee Directors of the Scheme as of the date of approval of these financial statements are detailed on page 4.
+The Trustee Directors of the Scheme as of the date of approval of these financial statements are detailed on pages 4 and 5.
 Unless otherwise indicated, the Trustee Directors served for the entire period and are still serving at the date of approval of this Report.